jrp2014/smuggler2/README.md

 - `LeaveOpenImports` and `MakeOpenImports` take a comma-separated list of module names.
-The specified modules are to be left open if they were open in the sourcee (in the case of `LeaveOpenImports`) and made open even if they were not originall (in the case of `MakeOpenImports`).
+The specified modules are to be left open if they were open in the sourcee (in the case of `LeaveOpenImports`) and made open even if they were not originally (in the case of `MakeOpenImports`).
 For example, you could add

   ```bash
   -fplugin-opt=Smuggler2.Plugin:LeaveOpenImports:Relude,RIO,Prelude,Some.Module